Supermassive black holes in merger-free galaxies have higher spins which are preferentially aligned with their host galaxy: Discussion

-High-resolution observational studies on both the alignment of AGN outflows with respect to their galactic disks in merger-free galaxies and the subsequent impact of the outflow on the galaxy star formation rate are therefore essential.
+Given the predictions of our simulations presented here which suggest that the spin magnitude and orientation of galaxy-merger-free SMBHs are indeed different from the wider galaxy population and that this may lead to increased AGN feedback efficiency, high-resolution observational studies are therefore essential to test these predictions.
+Firstly, a study to test the alignment of AGN outflows with respect to their galactic disks in merger-free galaxies.
 For example, using narrow band filters centered on \textsc{[oiii]} ionisation with the high spatial resolution provided by the Hubble Space Telescope to probe the alignment of AGN outflows.
 While previous studies have found no alignment between outflows and the galaxy minor axis (i.e. an alignment of SMBH spin and galaxy spin; see \citealt{kinney00, schmitt03, ruschel21}), such studies were of samples with mixed morphologies and therefore mixed evolutionary histories.
 By isolating merger-free systems, e.g. by observationally selecting bulgeless galaxies, and studying the orientation of their outflows we can observationally test the hypotheses discussed here.

-Similarly, a high spatial and spectral resolution integral field unit, such as MUSE or VIRUS, will be able to spatially resolve the areas of disk-dominated merger-free galaxies impacted by AGN outflows and spectrally separate the emission ionised by star formation and the outflow.
+{\new Secondly, an observational study on the subsequent impact of the outflow on the galaxy star formation rate is required.} A high spatial and spectral resolution integral field unit, such as MUSE or VIRUS, will be able to spatially resolve the areas of disk-dominated merger-free galaxies impacted by AGN outflows and spectrally separate the emission ionised by star formation and the outflow.
 Such a study would allow us to observationally test the assertions of \cite{dave19} and the hypothesis discussed here: whether merger-free powered radio mode AGN feedback could indeed be the cause of galaxy population wide quenching.

 \citet{smethurst21} found that their observational sample of 4 `bulgeless' (assumed merger-free) AGN with outflows, had outflow rates, energy injection rates and momentum fluxes which were comparable to a sample of low-$z$ Type 1 AGN from \citet[][within the scatter]{RW18}. \citeauthor{smethurst21} suggested that this result implied that it is possible that the majority of low-redshift AGN (both SMBH growth and outflows) are powered by non-merger processes.
 Given our results above, this suggests that the majority of this low-$z$ AGN feedback will occur via a radio mode.
 If future observational studies reveal that this feedback is capable of causing galaxy quenching, this could explain why a correlation is still observed between e.g. total stellar mass and SMBH mass for merger-free systems (see \citealt{simmons13, ssl17} and companion paper \citealt{smethurst22}); co-evolution regulated by radio mode AGN feedback is occurring due to secular processes.